ericperko/ericperko.com/content/cv.markdown

 * Produced multiple technical reports including extensive research into the state-of-the-art, recommendations for technical approaches and development of initial prototypes
 * Built textured geometric models of mines from laser and camera data
     * Included design of data interchange format as well as development of a model visualization tool
+* Designed and built user-friendly point cloud editor for out-of-core- point cloud datasets using Qt, OpenSceneGraph and PCL

 **[MIM Software Inc](www.mimsoftware.com):** Intern, May 2009 - December 2010

-* Maintain and add new features to existing operations software
+* Maintain and add new features to existing operations web application
-* Designed and implemented initial prototype of new medical imaging product
+* Designed and implemented initial prototype of new cloud-based medical imaging product
 * Coordinated with other engineers at daily meetings

 ### Activities